 Adapted for Washington State use from the American Humane Association's, Fatherhood Toolkit

 Review this information before you attend a court hearing or meeting and use it to help you prepare.This information provides general information, not legal advice.
-If you have case-specific or legal questions, ask your lawyer or caseworker.
+If you have case-specific or legal questions, ask your attorney or caseworker.